juji-io/datalevin/search-bench/README.md

 immediately searchable, while Lucene indexes documents in very large batches, so they are not immediately searchable.

-Datalevin's index is a single database file of 9.8 GB, while Lucene includes 168 files totaling 14 GB.
+Datalevin's index is a single database file of 6.8 GB, while Lucene includes 168 files totaling 14 GB.

+If `index-position?` option is turned on, Datalevin took 80 minutes to run, and produced an index file of 78 GB.

 ### Searching